FocusKabinet/focus/README.md

 ## Question?

-Q: How do I use this?
+Q: How do I use this?\
 A: Just like any other social media app, you can sign up or log in using an email to publish your own content.
 Start clicking away ☝️

-Q: Do I need to download anything?
+Q: Do I need to download anything?\
 A: Nope.

-Q: What technology did you use to make this?
+Q: What technology did you use to make this?\
 A: This is a progressive web application made using NodeJs and React/Redux for front-end.
 Google Firebase for cloud integration ☁️and server-less database 💾.
 Heroku for deployment.

-Q: Why did you make this?
+Q: Why did you make this?\
 A: For fun, and to learn.
 Also I'm unemployed 🤡

-Q: Any plan for expansion?
+Q: Any plan for expansion?\
 A: Yes.
+You can check out my 🔗[todos here](https://sharing.clickup.com/l/h/6-77793530-1/c17602a3afd7dc4).
 Although I need more ideas and I'm looking into CI/CD for future workflows.

 ## Suggestion/Comment?
 Feel free to open a GitHub issue or send me an email: